An Alternative Trajectory for Generative AI: Goal of DSS: Enhancing the productivity of every worker

 \subsection{The Pocket Sage: Smartphone-resident intelligence}

 A natural endpoint of DSS is the \textit{Pocket Sage}: a domain-specific expert that resides entirely on a user's smartphone, requiring no cloud connectivity, no subscription fees, and no data exfiltration.
-As detailed in Section~\ref{sec:energy}, recent progress in edge hardware and model compression makes this technically feasible.